uselesstechjunks/leetcode/docs/source/kurzgesagt.rst

 In-a-Nutshell
 ##########################################################################

 A collection of *a-ha factos* from various non-academic books.
-I'll try to follow the spirit mentioned in this `blog post <https://www.andreasfragner.com/writing/writing-summaries>`_.
+Whenever possible, I'll try to follow the spirit mentioned in this `blog post <https://www.andreasfragner.com/writing/writing-summaries>`_.

 - In 1-2 sentences, what is the book about as a whole?
 - What are the 3-4 central questions it tries to answer?